Faheem8585/cfd-assistant-suite/README.md

 ## Overview

 This is my personal project designed to bridge the gap between complex Computational Fluid Dynamics (CFD) theory and practical OpenFOAM implementation.
-As a CFD engineer, I often found myself switching between textbooks for theory and documentation for syntax.
+As a AI engineer, I often found myself switching between textbooks for theory and documentation for syntax.
 I built this unified assistant to have both at my fingertips.

 The suite combines two specialized assistants into a single interface:
 1.  **CFD GPT**: Focuses on the physics, mathematics, and fundamental theory of fluid dynamics.